Conscious Parenting Guide: Raising Resilient Kids (7 Steps)

 The Panic of Disconnection

 Human beings are wired for attachment.
-For children, emotional connection is not optional.
-It is a survival need.
-When connection feels threatened, the nervous system reacts with panic.
+For children, emotional connection is a survival need.
+When connection feels threatened, the nervous system reacts with panic, similar to the anxiety discussed in our Anxiety Guide.

 What Secure Attachment Looks Like